numerai/numerai-cli/README.md

 subprocess.CalledProcessError: Command 'docker run --rm -it -v /home/jason/tmp/.numerai:/opt/plan -w /opt/plan hashicorp/terraform:light init' returned non-zero exit status 127.
 ```

 If you're certain that docker is installed, make sure that your user can execute docker, ie. try to run `docker ps`.
-If that's the issue, it can probably be fixed by running:
+If that's the issue, then depending on your system, you can do the following:

+##### Windows/OSX

+Make sure the docker application is running and finished booting up.
+It can take a few minutes to be completely ready.
+When clicking on the docker tray icon, it should say "Docker Desktop is Running".

+If you're using Docker Toolbox on Windows, then make sure you've opened the "Docker Quickstart Terminal".

+##### Linux

 ```
 sudo usermod -aG docker $USER
 ```